 - Semester 1 - 2020

 On successful completion of the course students will be able to:

-3. To present students with a selected and extended range of media, techniques, formats and creative contexts;
+3. Execute creative work using an extended range of media, techniques, formats and creative contexts;

-4. To continue developing visual research material as a resource.
+4. Effectively develop and present visual research material as an ongoing resource.

 Topics may include: